hvperdrive/wcm-ckeditor-plugins-module/README.md

 # wcm-ckeditor-plugins-module

-This module adds the following RTE plugins to the wcm:
+This module adds the following RTE plugins to the WCM:
 - Call to action
 - Photo slider
 - Video support (youtube, vimeo, dailymotion)